deusExMac/WebScraper/README.md

      * *fill*: Filling an input element with some specified value
      * *scrollpage*: Scrolling the entire web page/browser viewport
-     * *scroll*: Scrolling an html element (not entire page) that is scrollable e.g.  div, subwindow, textarea etc
+     * *scroll*: Scrolling an html element (not entire page) that is scrollable e.g.  div, subwindow, textarea etc Default value js.

    * ``dpcPageElement``: css selector.
 On which html element on the downloaded page to perform operation specified in ``dpcType``.
+Default value "".
    * ``dpcScrolldown``: integer > 0.
 How many times to scroll an html element (specified by ``dpcPageElement``) or the entire page (scrollpage).
 Scrolling using this option does not check if elements appear on page: it just scrolls element or entire page without any test or control.
 If integer is <= 0, scrolling is disabled.
 Default value 0.
    * ``dpcScrollTargetElementCount``: json object literal.
 Specifies scrolling until a specific count/number of css elements will appear.
 Json object literal has the following fields: ``dpcType``.
+Default value {}.
      * ``scrollTargetSelector`` css selector defining the elements to count
      * ``scrollTargetCount`` number of html elements defined by ``scrollTargetSelector`` that must appear before stopping (exact value cannot always be guaranteed as scrolling may load many such elements).
 If ``scrollTargetCount`` is negative, this means infinite scrolling i.e. scrolling until no new elements appear.
 This is the only way infinite scrolling is supported.
 If boh ``dpcScrolldown`` and ``dpcScrollTargetElementCount`` is specified, ``dpcScrollTargetElementCount`` takes precedence.
 Defaults to an empty json object meaning no scrolling target count.
      * ``dpcWaitFor`` string.
 CSS element.
-The element to wait for to appear, when operation is scroll or scrollpage.
+The element to wait for to appear, when operation is scroll or scrollpage. default value "".
      * ``dpcFillContent`` string.
 The value to  insert in input boxes when operation is fill.
 Defaults to empty string value.
      * ``dpcIsSubmit`` True | False.
 Specifies if a click on an element will result in submitting a form (i.e. data to the server).
 Used when ``dpcType`` has value click.
 Defaults to False.
      * ``dpcRedirects`` True | False.
 Specifies if the operation redirects to another page.
 Used when ``dpcType`` has value click.
 Defaults to False.

+Defaults to empty list [] .

 -``library``: list of json object literals representing an extraction rule to apply on the downloaded page.
 Libraries may have one or more extraction rules.
 Object literals define rules have the following fields: